terrafarm/content-library/content/wiki/Stone Barns Center.md

 ---
 tags: cuisine organization
 ---
-A farm and restaurant in the Hudson Valley, New York.
+A farm and restaurant in Pocantico Hills, New York.

 # Official site